-- If you die when you would have been eligible to begin receiving an immediate pension if you retired, your surviving spouse will receive a monthly lifetime pension equal to the survivor portions of the 50% Husband-and-Wife Pension as if you had retired the day before you died.
-This will be paid as 100% of the 50% Husband-and-Wife Pension for 60 months and then it will be reduced to 50% of the benefit for life. - If you die and are vested but not eligible to receive an immediate pension, your surviving spouse will receive a monthly lifetime pension equal to the survivor portions of the 50% Husband-and-Wife Pension beginning when you would have attained the earliest retirement age that would have qualified you for a pension. - If you die due to an on-the-job injury with at least 29 Pension Credits and at a time when you would have been eligible for an Early Retirement Pension prior to your death, your surviving spouse will be entitled to receive a lifetime benefit.
-The benefit will be determined as if you retired the day before your death and were eligible to start receiving 50% Husband-and-Wife Pension payments with no adjustment for an Early Retirement Pension.
-Your spouse will receive the survivor portion of your benefit. - If you are under age 55 and you die due to an on-the-job injury with at least 29 Pension Credits prior to your death, your surviving spouse will be entitled to receive a lifetime benefit, calculated in the same way as above.
+- If you die when you would have been eligible to begin receiving an immediate pension if you retired, your surviving spouse will receive a monthly lifetime pension equal to the survivor portions of the 50% Joint-and-Survivor Spousal Pension as if you had retired the day before you died.
+This will be paid as 100% of the 50% Joint-and-Survivor Spousal Pension for 60 months and then it will be reduced to 50% of the benefit for life. - If you die and are vested but not eligible to receive an immediate pension, your surviving spouse will receive a monthly lifetime pension equal to the survivor portions of the 50% Joint-and-Survivor Spousal Pension beginning when you would have attained the earliest retirement age that would have qualified you for a pension. - If you die due to an on-the-job injury with at least 29 Pension Credits and at a time when you would have been eligible for an Early Retirement Pension prior to your death, your surviving spouse will be entitled to receive a lifetime benefit.
+The benefit will be determined as if you retired the day before your death and were eligible to start receiving 50% Joint-and-Survivor Spousal Pension payments with no adjustment for an Early Retirement Pension.
+Your spouse will receive the survivor portion of your benefit. - If you are under age 55 and you die due to an on-the-job injury with at least 29 Pension Credits prior to your death, your surviving spouse will be entitled to receive

+If you die after you are eligible for a pension, your spouse may receive a Preretirement Surviving Spouse Benefit or a Preretirement Death Benefit. a lifetime benefit, calculated in the same way as above.
 However, there will be an early retirement reduction applied of 6% per year (0.5% per month) you are younger than age 55 when you die.
 The benefit will be paid to your spouse immediately.